 Homework for next class: Read Sections A and B of the book's Introduction and write out the answers to the study questions for these two sections.
 Also install EthiCola on your computer or flash drive.
-(I ignore the appendix on the computer exercises, which is out of date.)

 Class A-2: Sections A and B (Introduction)